-Exams: There will be three exams worth 100 points each (two midterms and one final).
+Quizzes and Exams: There will be two quizzes worth 50 points each and two exams worth 100 points each (midterms and final).

 Final Grade: Your final grade will be determined out of the 400 available points on exams and problem sets and adjusted based on the overall class performance.
 Additionally, everyone in the class is expected to participate in board sessions, failure to participate could negatively influence your grade.
 There will be no makeup exams.
 If you miss an exam for any reason, that exam will be dropped and the final will count for 200 points.
 The final exam is not optional.
 I would not recommend having a large portion of your grade determined by a single cumulative exam.